...

 These poses work to gently warm up the body, increase circulation, stretch the muscles, and prepare the mind for the practice ahead.
 Each pose can be held for a few breaths.

-Every student is different, and some may need modifications or variations to accommodate their unique body limitations or injuries.
-Teachers who don’t offer modifications may leave some students feeling excluded or frustrated.
-Most new teachers are a bit scared to give modifications, but there’s no need to be.
+Every student is different, and some may need modifications to accommodate their unique body limitations or injuries.

 After writing down as many modifications as I can, I then visualise teaching them.
 I sit with my eyes closed and visualise myself giving all 22 modifications to students in my class.